Three Steps when Choosing Child Care

 - Is the program’s policy on discipline the same as yours?

 - Ask about supervision of children, hygiene, nutrition, and emergency procedures.
+Is there adequate security to protect your child and others?

 - Providers should welcome and encourage your participation.
 Look for providers who keep you informed through daily communication, newsletters and meetings.

 - Pennsylvania’s Keystone STARS is an initiative to improve, support, and recognize the continuous quality improvement efforts of early learning programs.
-Ask provider’s if they participate.
+Ask providers if they participate.